West End, Hampshire: Government

 Matters such as social events, footpaths and sports facilities are governed by the (civil) parish council.
 Much greater expenditure is managed by the local Borough and Hampshire County Councils.
 The civil parish council has 14 seats across three wards: West End North, West End South and Kanes Hill.

 Culture and community

-The annual West End Carnival takes place each June, although it did not run in 2009 or 2010 due to a lack of volunteers.
+Until 2020, the annual West End Carnival took place each June, although it did not run in 2009 or 2010 due to a lack of volunteers.
+It has not taken place since as the carnival committee was disbanded, however the local council has considered a revival in 2026.
 The parish has an active local history society which runs a museum in the old fire station in the village centre.

 Education

 There is one primary school in the village of West End, St. James School.
 Its predecessor is on the High Street built in 1901 which for a time during the late 20th century became St James's Pre-School.

-Sport

-Hampshire County Cricket Club's home ground, the Rose Bowl, is in the east of the parish between the M27 and Telegraph Woods.
-It has a hotel adjoining.